– General Information –

 On the now defunct poker site Full Tilt, he used the screen name “HelicopterBen82”.
 However, we don’t have any of his results tracked on that account.

 Online, Badziakouski mostly focused on cash games.
 However, he does have some sporadic big scores in MTT’s as well.
 For example, in September 2018, he came in second in the $5,200 POWERFEST NLHE Super High Roller for $150,960 on partypoker.
 He lost the heads-up battle for the title to Czech casino owner Leon Tsoukernik.

-In January 2019, it was announced that Badziakouski joined partypoker Team Pro.
+In January 2019, it was announced that Badziakouski is joining partypoker Team Pro.
 Now he’s listed as part of the Player Panel on party’s website.

 During the early months of the Coronavirus pandemic, Mikita finished runner-up in yet another big online event.
 He finished second to Lev Gottlieb in the WSOP Online $10k Short-Deck Championship for $210,249, barely missing his first bracelet.

 He did, however, become a WPTWOC Champion by taking down the $25,500 WPT High Roller Championship on partypoker for $1.063 million in September 2020.